Learn to DJ – The complete beginners guide!

 Moving on to the professional tiers will often incur a monthly or yearly fee, around £9.99 per month.
 A few providers also offer a one-off payment option.

-Some DJ equipment unlocks professional software meaning there is no cost so long as that piece of equipment is being used.
+Some DJ equipment unlocks professional software, meaning there’s no cost as long as you use that equipment.
 This is known as hardware unlocking.

 Where do DJs get their music from?